isomerpages/nlb-learning/_careers/Adults Seniors/Content.md

 Retrieved from Libby (a <a href="https://mobileapp.nlb.gov.sg/get-started-with/mylibrary/" target="_blank">myLibrary username</a> is required to access the eBook).

 <h4><b>Programmes</b></h4>
 <p>Want to attend workshops on resume-writing and interviewing skills?
 Or are you hoping to brush up on your speaking and writing abilities?
-Sign up for the Get Professional Series of programmes at <a href="https://go.gov.sg/get-professional-series" target="_blank">go.gov.sg/get-professional-series</a>.
+Sign up for the Get Professional Series at <a href="https://go.gov.sg/get-professional-series" target="_blank">go.gov.sg/get-professional-series</a>.
 </p>

 <h3 id="lp-biz"><b>Learning Package: How to Start Your Own Business</b></h3>